The reality is that:

 The struggle is really important to flow 😉

-The second stage of the flow cycle is “Release” — to literally let go of the thing you are struggling to achieve.
+The third stage of the cycle is “Release” — to literally let go of the thing you are struggling to achieve.

 If you feel like you’re hitting a wall…that’s a good thing.
 Stop what you’re doing.
 Take a deep breath (or 10).
 Walk away from whatever you’ve been doing for some time.

 If you’ve been trying to write with no success, take a break and go for a walk.
 Working round the clock on a problem?
 Take a break and go see a movie.

 Or maybe you have been trying something athletically and are hitting a wall.
 Go back to something easy that you know you can do.
 Do something fun that doesn’t challenge you and you can play around with.

 In order to get ourselves into flow, we need a pattern disrupt.
 We want to sever the ties to the struggle mindset, and shift gears to something completely different (ideally relaxation).

 The method is unimportant.
 By pivoting and switching gears we trigger an important chemical shift in the brain — nitric oxide floods the system.
 This relieves us from the stress hormones cortisol and norepinephrine that previously flooded the system during struggle phase.